Please understand that we Do NOT provide samples — free or otherwise. Regardless of how many kilos you promise to purchase.

 The following paragraphs provide an explanation and we respectfully ask that you accept our policy regarding samples.
+If you ant to try different coffee origins or blends, then you could try our secret label each month.

 We receive numerous requests for free samples (up to 3-4 requests every day, 7 days a week) and can fully appreciate that coffee provides so many flavour possibilities (and variations) and you want to ensure any particular coffee meets your palate acceptance, especially when buying in bulk.